Do you ever wonder who’s behind the trading desk, helping your financial firm find the

 The title CMT demonstrates a mastery of technical analysis and portfolio management.
 Through rigorous exams, industry experience, and high levels of ethical standards, these individuals have proven to be top of the line professionals.
 While you may not work with them directly, they may be helping you achieve your financial dreams.

 - If you think a good CMT could help your portfolio, you may want to seek a financial advisor at a firm that uses one.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you go tracking down a financial advisor with a good CMT, do you know how much investment risk you can tolerate?
 Do you know how much you want your investment to grow over time?
 Have you checked how much inflation and capital gains taxes will affect your investment?
 If not, SmartAsset’s investing guide can help you take some necessary steps toward your investment future.